Mitchelldscott/cargo-workspace-demo/README.md

 # cargo-workspace-demo

-A demo of the different features Cargo and Rust offer for embedded projects
+A demo of the different features Cargo and Rust offer for embedded projects.
 _This is not a resource for learning Rust/Cargo; it is meant to demonstrate useful features_

 ## Creating a cargo project

 ```bash
 cargo new --lib project_name
 ```

 Will create the following files

 ```text
 project_name/
 ├── Cargo.toml